-Tennessee State HiSET Exam Eligibility Requirements
+Tennessee HiSET Requirements

-- You cannot be enrolled in an accredited high school or be a high school graduate.
+- Enrolled: You cannot be enrolled in an accredited high school or be a high school graduate.

-- After you pass the test, the State of Tennessee will award you a HiSET certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Tennessee will award you a HiSET certificate that will show you have achieved the same level of knowledge as a high school graduate.

 Online GED or HiSET Classes